reduan-azouaghe/csharp-entity-framework-intro/README.md

 		  extension method.
 See also how the data is populated via the Seed() method call.
 Note how we are randomly generating names of both authors & books!

-## Exercise
+## Core and Extension are combined into the following requirements

-Complete the LibraryRepository.cs.
+-Complete the LibraryRepository.cs.
 Finish all methods, replacing "throw new NotImplementedException();" with relevant C# Entity Framework code by using the LibraryContext.

-## Extension
-Add a Publisher Model with propertyies Id(int) and Name(string),  a PublisherController (if you can create in a similar way to AuthorApi.cs/BookApi.cs then great!
+-Add a Publisher Model with properties Id(int) and Name(string)
+-Add a controller for the Publisher.
+Create in a similar way to AuthorApi.cs/BookApi.cs using the minimal api approach.
-otherwise create in the usual way in the Controllers folder.), update ILibraryRepository,  LibraryRepository and LibraryContext
-and any other place you feel relevant to wire in the Publisher into the project.
-Don't forget to link the Publisher by Id as a foreign key to the Book object (decorate accordingly!).
+-update ILibraryRepository,  LibraryRepository and LibraryContext and any other place you feel relevant to wire in the Publisher into the project.
+Don't forget to link the Publisher by Id as a foreign key on the Book object (decorate accordingly!).

-In the Seed class populate the db by using the context class (hopefully you added a new Publisher DbSet in the Context) with some test data.
+-In the Seed class populate the db by using the context class (hopefully you added a new Publisher DbSet in the Context).
 You can call the
 GeneratePublisherName() to generate a name or make up your own version of this.
-As each publisher is added to the book object you should populate before the book population code, then randomly create a publisher for a book (tip.. use a similar approach to the book.AuthorId = authors[authorRandom.Next(authors.Count)].Id);)
+As each publisher is added to the book object you should populate BEFORE the book population code, then randomly create a publisher for a book (tip.. use a similar approach to the book.AuthorId = authors[authorRandom.Next(authors.Count)].Id);)